Skip to main content

 Updated over a week ago

-How does the Portfolio Tracker calculate my asset balance?
+How does the Portfolio Tracker calculate my asset balances?

 CoinLedger calculates your asset balances based on the imported transaction data across all of your wallets.
 If you do not import all of your historical transactions into the system, your tracked balances will not be correct.